Mike Duncan (podcaster): The History of Rome

 Duncan began The History of Rome in 2007, after failing to find any good podcasts about ancient history.
-The project turned into an award-winning weekly podcast which aired for 179 episodes until 2012 and was downloaded more than a 100 million times.
+The project turned into an award-winning weekly podcast which aired for 179 episodes until 2012 and was downloaded more than 100 million times.

 The podcast covers the time period from the origin of the Roman Kingdom to the fall of the Western Roman Empire, focusing on the most accepted chain of events according to historical consensus.

 In the 2010 Podcast Awards, The History of Rome won best educational podcast.

 Revolutions

+Stage One and Stage Two

 Revolutions aired from 15 September 2013 to 3 July 2022.
 The podcast covered modern political revolutions, beginning with the English Revolution.
 Each season was dedicated to one revolution or revolutionary wave and discussed the revolution through a chronological narrative approach, as in his podcast The History of Rome, but the shorter time periods and longer episode length for each season allowed greater detail for individual events.
 Seasons began with one or two episodes dedicated to the pre-history of the revolution and its causes, sometimes highlighting when and how the revolution could have been avoided.
 Initially, Duncan planned to limit his podcast to 12-15 episodes per revolution, but he ran over that self-imposed limit with the English Civil War and the American Revolution and decided to give up on it for the French Revolution, which ultimately ended up being 54 episodes (not counting supplemental episodes).
 The series covered the English Civil War, the American Revolution, the French Revolution, the Haitian Revolution, Simon Bolivar and Gran Colombia, the July Revolution, the Revolutions of 1848, the Paris Commune, the Mexican Revolution, and finally the Russian Revolution, ending its run of narrative episodes in July 2022.
-This was followed by a series of retrospective episodes, taking a broader look at the structure of revolution.
+This was followed by a series of thirteen retrospective episodes, taking a broader look at the structure of revolution.

 Revolutions also featured supplemental episodes, excluded from the normal count of episodes, and of varying length (compared to roughly half-hour normal episodes).
 Some of them focused in depth on a particular topic or person, while others were verbatim reproductions of historical texts such as the United States Declaration of Independence or the French Declaration of the Rights of the Man and of the Citizen.